Snoopy in Space

 Snoopy in Space is an animated television series inspired by the Peanuts comic strip by Charles M. Schulz.
 Developed by Mark Evestaff and Betsy Walters, and produced by WildBrain Studios, the show debuted on November 1, 2019 on Apple TV+.

 There are two main plots over each of the seasons.
-In the first season, Snoopy becomes a NASA astronaut, taking trips to the ISS and the moon, with Charlie Brown, Linus, Marcie, Franklin, Peppermint Patty, Sally, Rerun, and Lucy at mission control.
+In the first season, Snoopy becomes a NASA astronaut, taking trips to the ISS and the moon and braving the dark void of space, with Charlie Brown, Linus, Marcie, Franklin, Peppermint Patty, Sally, Rerun, and Lucy at mission control.
 In the second season, Snoopy and the others return to Houston to search for signs of life on other planets.